mwshinn/paranoidscientist/doc/conceptfaq.rst

 - Paranoid Scientist is most concerned with humans being able to understand the entry and exit conditions at a glance, whereas contracts do not have this focus.
+- Paranoid Scientist focuses on refinement types, whereas most contract libraries do not.

 These properties give Paranoid Scientist a few unique features which are either awkward or impossible with contracts: